Neural network reconstruction of the dense matter equation of state from neutron star observables: Reconstructing the EoS via Automatic Differentiation

-Fig.~\ref{completescheme} summarizes the flow chart of our approach.
-Part (a) of Fig.~\ref{completescheme} illustrates a primary DNN that is trained supervised to emulate the numerical methods used to solve the TOV equations, i.e, mapping any given EoS to its corresponding M-R curve, hence the name \texttt{TOV-Solver Network}~\footnote{The universal approximation theorem ensures that DNNs can approximate any kind of continuous function with nonlinear activation functions~\cite{goodfellow:2016deep}.}.
-Once trained, we save the network model as a mapping from x to $\mathbf{z}$, where $\mathbf{z}=f(x)$.
-Here, $x= P_i(\rho_i)$, pressure at fixed mass densities, is input to the \texttt{TOV-Solver Network}, and $\mathbf{z}=(M_i,R_i)$, representing the mass and radius pairs, is the output.
-The network model is composed of a series of differentiable modules which includes linear transformations and nonlinear activation functions.
-In Fig.~\ref{completescheme}(b), we inherit the well-trained \texttt{TOV-Solver Network} from the previous step with all its differentiable parameters frozen in following procedures.
-Besides, a secondary DNN, the \texttt{EoS Network} is introduced to represent the EoS in an unbiased and flexible manner, i.e, $P_{\theta}(\mathbf{\rho})$, where $\{\theta\}$ is a set containing all parameters of the \texttt{EoS Network}.
-By coupling to the well-trained \texttt{TOV-Solver Network}, the \texttt{EoS Network} is optimized in an unsupervised way to fit the combined output to the M-R observations.
-Hence, given $N_{\text{obs}}$ number of observations, the loss function for training is the standard derivation error between observations and predictions of the pipeline ``\texttt{EoS Network} $\to$ \texttt{TOV-Solver Network}'', and is given by
+Figure~\ref{completescheme} summarizes the flow chart of our approach: Part(a) of figure~\ref{completescheme} illustrates a primary DNN that is trained, supervised, to emulate the numerical methods used to solve the TOV equations, i.e. mapping a given EoS to its corresponding M-R curve, hence the name \texttt{TOV-Solver Network}~\footnote{The universal approximation theorem ensures that DNNs can approximate any kind of continuous function with nonlinear activation functions~\cite{goodfellow:2016deep}.}.
+Once trained, the network model is saved as a mapping from x to $\mathbf{z}$, where $\mathbf{z}=f(x)$.
+Here, $x= P_i(\rho_i)$ is the pressure at fixed mass densities, which is the input to the \texttt{TOV-Solver Network}.
+The output, $\mathbf{z}=(M_i,R_i)$, represents the mass-radius pairs.
+The network model is composed of a series of differentiable modules which includes both linear transformations and nonlinear activation functions.
+In Figure~\ref{completescheme}(b), we inherit the well-trained \texttt{TOV-Solver Network} from the previous step with all its differentiable parameters frozen in subsequent procedures.
+A secondary DNN, the \texttt{EoS Network}, is introduced to represent the EoS in an unbiased and flexible manner, i.e. $P_{\theta}(\mathbf{\rho})$, where $\{\theta\}$ is a set containing all parameters of the \texttt{EoS Network}.
+By coupling to the well-trained \texttt{TOV-Solver Network}, the \texttt{EoS Network} is optimized in an unsupervised manner to fit the combined output to the M-R observations.
+Hence, given the number of M-R observations, $N_{\text{obs}}$, the loss function for training is the standard $\chi^2$ between the observations and the predictions of the pipeline ``\texttt{EoS Network} $\to$ \texttt{TOV-Solver Network}'', and is given by

-Here ($M_{i},R_i$) is the predicted output of the observation ($M_{\text{obs},i},R_{\text{obs},i}$), which has an uncertainty ($\Delta M_{i},\Delta R_i$).
-Given a frozen \texttt{TOV-Solver Network}, we can derive the gradients of its parameters as,
+Here, ($M_{i},R_i$) is the predicted output of the observation ($M_{\text{obs},i},R_{\text{obs},i}$), which has an uncertainty ($\Delta M_{i},\Delta R_i$).
+Given a frozen \texttt{TOV-Solver Network}, we can derive the gradients of its parameters as